-Spectacular Cornish touring exhibition that traces the stories of Arthurian legend and the Pre-Raphaelite artists has returned to Falmouth.
-Read on to find out more about this incredible exhibition!
+Spectacular Cornish touring exhibition tracing the stories of Arthurian legend and the Pre-Raphaelite artists returns to Falmouth.

-Falmouth Art Gallery welcomed home its popular touring exhibition in June.
-The exhibition tells the story for the first time of the links between Arthurian legend and the Pre-Raphaelite artists – and offers an exclusive opportunity to see the entire Lady of Shalott series of paintings by John William Waterhouse together for the first time in the UK.
+Falmouth Art Gallery will be welcoming home its popular touring exhibition this summer, telling the story for the first time of the links between Arthurian legend and the Pre-Raphaelite artists – and offering an exclusive opportunity to see the entire Lady of Shalott series of paintings by John William Waterhouse together for the first time in the UK.

-The Legend of King Arthur: A Pre-Raphaelite Love Story, curated by Natalie Rigby, traces the legend of King Arthur across the county, drawing together over 60 iconic works of art from public and private lenders around the UK and beyond.
-Having travelled extensively, the final stage of the exhibition brings it to Cornwall – long-known for its connections to the legend of King Arthur, until the 30 September.
+The Legend of King Arthur: A Pre-Raphaelite Love Story traces the legend of King Arthur across the county, drawing together over 60 iconic works of art from public and private lenders around the UK and beyond.

-Falmouth Art Gallery are exhibiting work by Pre-Raphaelite artists such as William Holman Hunt, John Everett Millais, Dante Gabriel Rossetti, Eleanor Fortescue-Brickdale, Emma Sandys Edward Burne-Jones, John William Waterhouse, and Elizabeth Siddal amongst many others.
+Falmouth Art Gallery will be exhibiting work by Pre-Raphaelite artists such as William Holman Hunt, John Everett Millais, Dante Gabriel Rossetti, Eleanor Fortescue-Brickdale, Emma Sandys Edward Burne-Jones, John William Waterhouse, and Elizabeth Siddal, amongst many others.